edinburgh-napier/set09121/labs/lab5/pacman1.md

 The benefits to this is that we can keep track of how many things we are rendering per frame easily.
 More importantly it allows us to do optimisations.
 If z-order were important we could re-order the list to draw background objects first.
 Or do some form of debug-culling to stop certain object types of rendering.
 All useful stuff.

 Again, if we were working with OpenGL or a more complex render system, this is were we would do some serious work.
-The reality is that SFML does almost everything for us so we don' actually have much to do here.
+The reality is that SFML does almost everything for us so we don't actually have much to do here.

 ```cpp
 //system_renderer.h